 Find an International Partner School

-Connecting Classrooms through Global Learning (CCGL) helps schools make connections locally and globally.
-We offer an online partner-finding tool to help build international connections, as well as guidance and training to support you in getting the most from your international school partnerships.
+The British Council's Connecting Classrooms through Global Learning (CCGL) programme helps schools make connections locally and globally.
+They offer an online partner-finding tool to help build international connections, as well as guidance and training to support you in getting the most from your international school partnerships.

-Find out more about setting up a partnership with a school overseas by contacting Bronagh Timlin at firstname.lastname@example.org or by contacting the British Council’s Belfast office on 028 9019 2229.
-Alternately, you can email email@example.com.
+Find out more about setting up a partnership with a school overseas by contacting contacting the British Council’s Belfast office on 028 9019 2229 or emailing firstname.lastname@example.org.

 To view the list of eligible partner countries click here.